 The challenge with running different solutions is that they don’t always “talk” to each other.
 This means that your e-commerce software does not have a live feed of inventory.
 It means you will need to manually or worse yet, double enter this information every day to maintain correct stock levels.

-Extrapolate this across a retail store, which has its own POS software.
-Which means you constantly need to transfer stock from one system to another to maintain correct stock levels and you start to get an idea of the complicated nature of having several independent solutions.
+Extrapolate this across a retail store, which has its own POS software, and that could mean you constantly need to transfer stock from one system to another to maintain correct stock levels and you start to get an idea of the complicated nature of having several independent solutions.
 In contrast, the ease of one solution that fluidly incorporates all your requirements starts to make a lot more sense.

 Strong, customisable reporting is also a strong attribute of Cin7.
-Utilising a pivot table type reporting setup, allows for extensive manipulation to generate stock, purchasing and sales information.
-Standard dashboards also give you a quick realtime view of your business health, included standard are top selling products, monthly sales, top customer, etc.
+Utilising a pivot table type reporting setup allows for extensive manipulation to generate stock, purchasing and sales information.
+Standard dashboards also give you a quick real-time view of your business health, included as standard are top selling products, monthly sales, top customer, etc.

 As with any solution, nothing is perfect.